ResStump/ADerrors.jl/docs/src/tutorial.md

   - Then a `Vector{String}` that contains the replica names.
   - Finally a `Vector{Int32}` that contains the the configuration index where each measurement has been performed.

+It is encouraged that the first record of the `BDIO` file is an `ASCII` human readable record explaining the estructure of the file.
+By convention, this record has `user info=1`.
+An example file containing the

 !!! alert
     Obviously this weird format is what it is for some legacy reasons, but it is strongly encouraged that new implementations respect this standard with all its weirdness.